 Forest Tent Caterpillars

-Tent Caterpillars hatch near time of bud break and feed through May & June for 5-6 weeks.
+Tent caterpillars hatch near time of bud break and feed through May and June for five to six weeks.

-They first feed on growing flower & leaf buds in host tree crown and then next feed on foliage, usually one branch at a time.
+They first feed on growing flower and leaf buds in host tree crown and then next feed on foliage, usually one branch at a time.